kimikato/wp-kampa/readme.txt

 == Description ==

 wp-kampa is a widget of show items with has been registered with Kampa!
-Kampa! is a social Kampa system that be able to start from 15yen without fees.
+Kampa! is a social donation system that be able to start from 15yen without fees.

 Kampa!
 http://kampa.me/